Paper Christmas Crafts

 A few things we learned while making this craft:

 Depending on the depth of your stapler, it may be difficult to reach the middle of the paper strip.
-My regular stapler was too short, but thankfully I had recently purchased a long-reach stapler that worked.
+My regular stapler was too short, but thankfully I had recently purchased a that worked. long-reach stapler

 The thicker the paper, the fewer sheets are needed to fill out the flower.
 I used 11 strips of scrapbook paper (as recommended) but removed two of the strips since my paper was rather thick and I didn't need as many.
 My daughter used regular thickness paper (yellow), and 11 layers worked well.